roytang/blog/content/notes/2016/12/805807259867443200/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/805807259867443200/
+title: ''
 ---

-RT [@MykeCole](https://twitter.com/MykeCole/): I flail, like everyone.
-That I flail successfully sometimes has far more to do with persistence and heart than it does with s…
+I flail, like everyone.
+That I flail successfully sometimes has far more to do with persistence and heart than it does with skill.